 All UHAND scholars are paired with a mentoring team that includes faculty and community mentors.
-Mentors will guide scholars through their research projects and provide research support and service learning opportunities.
+Mentors guide scholars through their research projects and provide research support and service learning opportunities.
 Our faculty mentors are world-renowned junior and senior faculty members with expertise in cancer risk, social determinants of health, clinical and population cancer research in minority populations, and student mentorship.

 Mariana Chavez MacGregor, MD, MSC, is a medical oncologist committed to an academic career and to the care of cancer patients, in particular, breast cancer patients.
 Her research focuses in evaluating toxicities and complications of cancer treatment.